strimzi/test-container/README.md

 # Test container repository

-The test container repository primarily relates to developing and maintaining test container code using `Kafka` image from the [strimzi/test-container-images](https://github.com/strimzi/test-container-images) repository.
+The test container repository primarily relates to developing and maintaining test container code using an [Apache Kafka®](https://kafka.apache.org) image from the [strimzi/test-container-images](https://github.com/strimzi/test-container-images) repository.
 The main dependency is the test container framework, which lets you control the lifecycle of the Docker container.

 ## Why use a Test container?